Updated May 29, 2023

 Difference Between MongoDB vs PostgreSQL

-Head To Head Comparison Between MongoDB vs PostgreSQL (Infographics)
+Head-to-Head Comparison Between MongoDB and PostgreSQL (Infographics)

-Key differences between MongoDB vs PostgreSQL
+Key differences between MongoDB and PostgreSQL

 - MongoDB follows the distributed architecture.
 PostgreSQL follows the monolithic architecture.

 MongoDB and PostgreSQL Comparison Table